 The pass-through transmission to final prices of imported products is relatively high and fluctuates for the aggregate of all industries between 0.68 for the United States and 0.9 for Hungary and Sweden.
 This means that, given a change in imported goods prices at a country's border, nearly 70 percent of this price signal will be transmitted to the final consumption prices of the imported goods in the United States, and nearly 90 percent in Hungary and Sweden.
-The two key determinants of variations in this rate of pass-through are the share of imported inputs in the production of non-traded services that enter the distribution sector, and the share of the production of non-traded goods in the country, the higher the share of distribution costs the lower the rate of transmission into final prices.
+The two key determinants of variations in this rate of pass-through are the share of imported inputs in the production of non-traded services that enter the distribution sector, and the share of the distribution sector into final prices of the product.
+For a given share of imported inputs into the production of non-traded goods in the country, the higher the share of distribution costs the lower the rate of transmission into final prices.
 On the other hand as the share of imported inputs into non traded goods increases, so does the sensitivity of distribution costs to changes in import prices.